elmtree-askmo/cloudcannon-app/content/learn/nursing/what-is-the-clinical-significance-of-the-subarachnoid-space-and-csf.md

 url: /learn/nursing/questions/what-is-the-clinical-significance-of-the-subarachnoid-space-and-csf
 score: -1.0
 related_article1:
-    id: 170450
+    id: 170452
+    title: >-
-    title: What is the role of dendrites and axons in signal transmission within a neuron?
+        What is the role of neurotransmitters in neurological and psychiatric conditions?
     subject: Nursing
-    url: /learn/nursing/questions/what-is-the-role-of-dendrites-and-axons-in-signal-transmission-within-a-neuron
+    url: /learn/nursing/questions/what-is-the-role-of-neurotransmitters-in-neurological-and-psychiatric-conditions
 related_article2:
-    id: 170446
+    id: 170453
-    title: What is the role of the withdrawal reflex in motor function?
+    title: >-
+        Why is myelination important for signal transmission in neurons?
     subject: Nursing
-    url: /learn/nursing/questions/what-is-the-role-of-the-withdrawal-reflex-in-motor-function
+    url: /learn/nursing/questions/why-is-myelination-important-for-signal-transmission-in-neurons
 related_article3:
-    id: 170442
+    id: 170447
+    title: >-
-    title: What are the primary causes and consequences of a stroke?
+        Describe the structure and function of the dura mater.
     subject: Nursing
-    url: /learn/nursing/questions/what-are-the-primary-causes-and-consequences-of-a-stroke
+    url: /learn/nursing/questions/describe-the-structure-and-function-of-the-dura-mater
 related_article4:
-    id: 170442
+    id: 170449
-    title: What are the primary causes and consequences of a stroke?
+    title: >-
+        How does epidural anesthesia differ from a spinal block in terms of procedure and effects?
     subject: Nursing
-    url: /learn/nursing/questions/what-are-the-primary-causes-and-consequences-of-a-stroke
+    url: /learn/nursing/questions/how-does-epidural-anesthesia-differ-from-a-spinal-block-in-terms-of-procedure-and-effects
 related_article5:
-    id: 170458
+    id: 170453
-    title: How does neuroplasticity contribute to learning and memory?
+    title: >-
+        Why is myelination important for signal transmission in neurons?
     subject: Nursing
-    url: /learn/nursing/questions/how-does-neuroplasticity-contribute-to-learning-and-memory
+    url: /learn/nursing/questions/why-is-myelination-important-for-signal-transmission-in-neurons
 ---

 &nbsp;